Azure/azure-powershell/src/Storage/Storage.Management/help/Get-AzStorageBlobContent.md

 ```

 ### -Destination
 Specifies the location to store the downloaded file.
-With *Asjob* parameter, it must be an absolute Path.

 ```yaml
 Type: System.String